Our step-by-step guide to letting a property

 You will need to notify these suppliers whenever there is a change of tenant and it is advisable to obtain meter readings at the outset and end of any Tenancy agreement.
 If we are managing your property, we will notify the utility companies when there is a change of occupier on your behalf.

-On the day the Tenancy commences, we will usually arrange for your tenant to be checked into the property by an independent inventory clerk and for the keys to be handed over accordingly.
+On the day the Tenancy commences, we can arrange for your tenant to be checked into the property by an independent inventory clerk and for the keys to be handed over accordingly.

 Standard Fees to Landlord